simonamtoft/warcraft-major-character-analysis/README.md

 The end products are an initial [YouTube Video for Part A](https://www.youtube.com/watch?v=JJx5f5nSYfs), and the final [Website for Part B](https://youngpenguin.github.io/WOWenShittyWebsite/).

+For a detailed explanation of the project, which tools are used etc., refer to the `Explainer.ipynb` notebook.

 ## Prepare text data etc.
 Setup environment